beeva-arturomartinez/beeva-best-practices/qa_testing/code_design/README.md

 #### Myths and misconceptions

 * Concurrency always improves performance.
 Not always the concurrency is the best option, sometimes is unnecessary.
-* Design does not change when writing concurrent programs TODO
+* Design does not change when writing concurrent programs
 * Concurrency incurs some overhead, both in performance as well as writing additional code.
-TODO
 * Correct concurrency is complex, even for simple problems.
 * Concurrency bugs aren’t usually repeatable, so they are often ignored as one-offs instead of the true defects they are.
 * Concurrency often requires a fundamental change in design strategy